Abdoulaye Diop (footballer): Eastern Florida State College

 Diop played one season of college soccer at Eastern Florida State College in 2019, where he scored 4 goals and tallied 4 assists in 17 appearances.

 Detroit City FC (first stint)

 While at college, Diop also appeared for NPSL side Detroit City, making 12 regular season appearances, scoring 1 goal in a season where they won the Great Lakes Conference and progressed to the Regional Finals.

 Atlanta United 2

 On 26 February 2020, it was announced that Diop would sign for USL Championship side Atlanta United 2.
 He made his debut for Atlanta on 11 July 2020, appearing as a 58th-minute substitute in a 2-1 loss against Tampa Bay Rowdies.
 Diop was released by Atlanta following the 2021 season.

 Detroit City FC (second stint)

 On 12 January 2022, Diop returned to Detroit City ahead of their inaugural USL Championship season.
 On November 30th, 2023, DCFC announced that they had exercised Diop's contract option for the 2024 season.
+After the 2024 season, it was announced that Detroit had signed Diop to an extension through 2026 with an option for the '27 season.